Statsomat/Datasets/README.md

 # Confirmatory-factor-analysis

 This repository is for the testing of the app Statsomat/CFA.
-The results are saved in the file '''Tests_CFA.xlsx'''.
+The results are saved in the file `Tests_CFA.xlsx`.

 Preliminary information